Itay-Saig/LendingClub-Loan-Visualization/README.md

 The main question we would like to investigate is: In what and how the characteristics of borrowers in the US change over the years?

-Below is a link to the interactive dashboard: https://itay-saig-lendingclub-loan--usa-borrowers-visualizations-d543hb.streamlit.app/
+To view the interactive dashboard, enter this link: https://itay-saig-lendingclub-loan--usa-borrowers-visualizations-d543hb.streamlit.app/